Setting Strong Sustainability Goals Can Feel Hard. It Doesn’t Have To.

 Regardless of whether you want to help achieve carbon neutrality or gender equality, you need to be transparent about your rationale and your process, as well as the assumptions and knowledge that informed this goal.

 How did you determine what effort was needed?

 How did you determine what it looks like to do your part?

-5) Do you explain your plan to get there, including setting realistic interim targets and the actions and investments required to meet it?
+5) Do you explain your plan to achieve your goal, including realistic interim targets and the actions and investments required to meet it?